- We strive to provide complete care for our patients. Learn more about all the services we provide.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Pet Emergency?
 Call us right away at 601-947-4066!

 If you live in Lucedale or the surrounding area and need a trusted veterinarian to care for your pets – look no further.
-Dr. Benjamin Harrell is a licensed MS veterinarian, treating all types of pets.
-Your pets’ health and wellbeing are very important to us, and we take every possible measure to give your animals the care they deserve.
+Our doctors are licensed MS veterinarians, treating all types of pets.
+Your pets’ health and well-being are very important to us, and we take every possible measure to give your animals the care they deserve.

 Singing River Animal Clinic is a full service animal hospital and welcomes both emergency treatment cases as well as pet patients in need of routine medical, surgical, and dental care.
-Dr. Benjamin Harrell has years of experience treating serious conditions and offering regular pet wellness care.
+Our doctors have years of experience treating serious conditions and offering regular pet wellness care.
 Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and calm, so your pet can relax in the waiting room and look forward to meeting our Lucedale veterinarian.

 We are happy to offer a number of resources that enable you to learn about how to take better care of your pets.
 Please feel free to browse our site, particularly the informational articles.
 The best veterinary care for animals is ongoing nutrition and problem prevention, so becoming knowledgeable about preventative pet care is essential to the ongoing success of your animal’s health.
 If you have any questions, call 601-947-4066 or email us and we'll promptly get back to you.
 Our Lucedale veterinarian office is very easy to get to -- and you can find directions on our Contact Us page!
 We also welcome you to subscribe to our newsletter, which is created especially for Lucedale pet owners.

 At Singing River Animal Clinic, we treat your pets like the valued family members they are.

 Dr. Craig Harrell | Katy Harrell | Dr. Matthew Harrison